Synaptiq, What Are We Blogging About?

 Flagging Illegal Wildlife Trade on Social Media with Machine Learning

 The illegal wildlife trade creates a market for poached goods, and social media has brought the issue online.
 Tech-savvy dealers exploit Internet anonymity, blending into the “crowd” on popular platforms.
 Conservationists are fighting back.
 In 2019, researchers from the University of California San Diego used machine learning, an application of AI, to flag illegal wildlife trade on Twitter.
-They identified 53 tweets from 38 unique users promoting the sale of ivory in just 14 days.
+They identified 53 tweets from 38 unique users promoting the sale of ivory in just 2 weeks.
 [6] Although the ivory trade has been banned since 1990, “some 30,000 African elephants are still killed [for ivory] by poachers each year, out of a continent-wide population of about 400,000,” according to National Geographic.
 [7] Machine learning can help shrink the online market for poached goods.

 Predicting Poaching in Wildlife Reserves with Machine Learning

 Although many wildlife reserves employ anti-poaching patrols, rangers can’t be everywhere at once.
-Poachers who slip through the cracks kill or capture millions of animals from thousands of species each year.
+Poachers who slip through the cracks kill or capture thousands of animals from thousands of species each year.
 [8] So, Harvard University researchers created the Protection Assistant for Wildlife Security (PAWS).
 [9] PAWS uses machine learning to anticipate where poachers are most likely to strike — in other words, where rangers should focus their patrol efforts.
 In a 2021 publication discussing the tool, the researchers conclude:

 [PAWS is] a robust system through which parks of any resource level can benefit